City Dads Group

 The topic may be anything: the play-by-play of some random video game or a string of vignettes from his school day tied together by lazy shrugs and honest humor.
 His delivery is generally thoughtful and deliberate, on point, and with frequent stops for laughter.
 He is intelligent, funny, kind, and perceptive.
 His sarcasm game is next level stuff.
 I could listen to him for hours, and oftentimes I do.
 In fact, I pay him for it.

-Note, the money involved, while more or less speaking fees, isn’t meant to mark a distinction between amateur and professional orator status, but rather an incentive to work around the obstacles inside him.
+Note, the money involved, while more or less speaking fees, isn’t meant to mark a distinction between amateur and professional orator status.
+Rather, it’s an incentive to work around the obstacles inside him.
 The thing is, while he may speak to me (or other family and friends) all day, the moment another person enters the conversation he stops suddenly and shrinks like a turtle into the shell of his bright red hoodie.
-He becomes distant, mumbling, and awkward, only to continue when lured by patience and gentle prodding should it be offered by the listener.
+He becomes distant, mumbling, and awkward.
 He reminds me of Michigan J. Frog, minus the cane and top hat, one moment singing “Hello, my baby!” like the whole world is a stage, the next crawling into a shoebox, nothing left but the croaking.
 I’m fairly certain he would melt if only science would allow it.

 Enriching my teenage introvert